yawad/smartobjects-java-client/README.md

 List<ColumnDefinition> columns = resultSet.getColumnDefinitions();

-// Get all the Search Rows (including column definitions) List<SearchRow> searchRows = resultSet.getRowsData();
+// Get all the Search Rows (including column definitions) List<Row> searchRows = resultSet.all();

 // Get all the column with label and Type from a Search Rows <line number>
-List<ColumnDefinition> columns = searchRows.get(0).getColumnDefinitions();
+List<ColumnDefinition> columnsFromRow = searchRows.get(0).getColumnDefinitions();

 // Iterator can be used to got through rs (rows)

     while (resultSet.iterator().hasNext()) {
-        SearchRow searchRow = resultSet.iterator().next();
+        Row searchRow = resultSet.iterator().next();

         // Get Column Definitions for the Search Row List<ColumnDefinition> columnDefinitions = searchRow.getColumnDefinitions();

-        // You need to find the dataType to get the corresponding value for (ColumnDefinition columnDefinition : columnDefinitions) {
+        // You need to find the data type (primitive type) to get the corresponding value for (ColumnDefinition columnDefinition : columnDefinitions) {
-            String datatype = columnDefinition.getDataType();
+            String datatype = columnDefinition.getPrimitiveType();
         }

         // Get data of the row for a specific column :
-        // The search Row method use the datatype (not the High Level Type)
+        // The search Row method use the primitive type (not the High Level Type)
-        // For example if the datatype is "STRING" and we want the data of the column "column1":
+        // For example if the primitive type is "STRING" and we want the data of the column "column1":
         String stringData = searchRow.getString("column1");

-        // Other Example with when datatype is "DOUBLE" and we want the data of the column "column2":
+        // Other Example with when primitive type is "DOUBLE" and we want the data of the column "column2":
         Double doubleData = searchRow.getDouble("column2");
     }
 ```